-The distribution of marks for theory and practical tests will be as per the marks given in the course structure of this curriculum for each subject.
-In addition, the marking weightage of industrial practice will be limited to practical only for each subject that they are offered for industrial practice.
-Moreover, proportions of internal assessment and final examination are as follows:
+- > The subject teacher will internally assess learning achievements of apprentices in each subject during the instructions followed by a final examination at the end of curricular program. - Continuous assessment will be adopted for institute based practical components. - The marking weightage of industrial practice will be limited to practical only for the all subjects that they are offered in industrial practice.
+Moreover, proportions of internal assessment and final examinations are as follows: